 - Wait for the device to restart in Safe mode .

 To exit safe mode, restart the device.

-- Touch and hold any area on the Application screen until the device vibrates.
-All applications that can be uninstalled are then indicated by .
+- Touch and hold the app icon until the device vibrates.

 To back up your data using a computer

 - Make sure Xperia™ Companion is installed on your PC or Mac®.

 - Connect your device to the computer using a USB Type-C™ cable.

 - Computer: Open the Xperia™ Companion software if it is not automatically launched.
 After a few moments, the computer detects your device.